 Most tinnitus is subjective, meaning that only you can hear the noise.
 But sometimes it's objective, meaning that someone else can hear it, too.
 For example, if you have a heart murmur, you may hear a whooshing sound with every heartbeat; your clinician can also hear that sound through a stethoscope.
 Many people can hear their heartbeat — a phenomenon called pulsatile tinnitus — especially as they grow older, because blood flow tends to be more turbulent in arteries whose walls have stiffened with age.
 Pulsatile tinnitus may be more noticeable at night, when you're lying in bed, because more blood is reaching your head, and there are fewer external sounds to mask the tinnitus.
 If you notice any new pulsatile tinnitus, you should consult a clinician, because in rare cases it is a sign of a tumor or blood vessel damage.

 The course of chronic tinnitus is unpredictable.
 Sometimes the symptoms remain the same, and sometimes they get worse.
-In about 10% of cases, the condition interferes with everyday life so much that medical help and psychotherapy are needed.
+In about 10% of cases, the condition interferes with everyday life so much that professional health is needed.

 While there's no cure for chronic tinnitus, it often becomes less noticeable and more manageable over time.
 You can help ease the symptoms by educating yourself about the condition — for example, understanding that it's not dangerous.
 There are also several ways to help tune out the noise and minimize its impact.